XiangkeChen/xiangkechen.github.io/_posts/2020-02-06-A:B-Testing-Summary.md

 In AB testing, the p-value is the difference we would see across samples if we ran an A/B test.

 ## Significance Level

-The significance level is the probability of rejecting the null hypothesis given that it is true.
+The significance level is the probability of rejecting the null hypothesis is given that it is true.
 It's a value we set based on the level of accuracy we deem acceptable.

 In AB testing, the significance level is the industry standard 5% we use to give us results with 95% confidence.

 ## **Statistical Hypothesis Testing**